andnig/pondhouse-linux/README.md

 Add the shared folders on Pixel 6 as normal.
 (If the web ui cant be reached, look at `systemctl status syncthing@andreas` for info on which port the ui runs).

+On desktop, use folders ~/.sync (id: sync-0), ~/.notes (id: notes-0).

+> **NOTE:** Pixel 6 should be set as "Introducer" device for all folders, so that
+> new devices added to Pixel 6 automatically get all folders.

+### Pondhouse Syncthing setup

+To have a dedicated pondhouse syncthing setup, create a new folder ~/.pondhouse-sync and add the folder to the respective devices to sync.

 ## Google docker